-Best Streaming Devices 2020
+Stream with the best devices of 2021

 - We're not fans of Siri for voice controls

-AirPlay 2, Apple Arcade gaming, Apple Music, live TV, and other features make this the only choice that fully caters to Apple owners.

-Best for Upscaling Content: NVIDIA Shield TV
+Best for upscaling content: NVIDIA Shield TV

 Before Chromecast with Google TV hit the streaming scene, you had to look at companies other than Google for Android TV streaming dongles, and NVIDIA Shield TV was at the top of our best Android TV boxes list.
 Now, new Chromecasts have the retooled Google TV streaming library, while Android TV devices lack the new Knowledge Graph of personalized recommendations.
 Reportedly, NVIDIA and other third-party Android TV companies will get ahold of Google TV for their devices by 2022, but that's a ways off.

-So why have we kept the Shield TV on our current list of best streaming devices in 2020?
+So why have we kept the Shield TV on our current list of best streaming devices?
 Thanks to its still-impressive specs highlighted by its unique upscaling tech.
-We break down NVIDIA's AI-enhanced upscaling in greater detail at that link, but the gist is that NVIDIA can take 720p or 1080p content and enhance it in real-time to 4K at 30 FPS.
+We break down NVIDIA's AI-enhanced upscaling in greater detail here, but the gist is that NVIDIA can take 720p or 1080p content and enhance it in real-time to 4K at 30 FPS.
 All 4K TVs upscale non-4K content by default to fill in the missing pixels, but this process does this intelligently so that it looks to be shot natively in 4K.

-Upscaling aside, Shield TV also has Google Assistant built into the remote, plays content up to Dolby Vision and Atmos, has two Mimo wifi antennas, or Gigabit ethernet for fast streaming, and lets you expand its storage via the microSD card slot.
+Upscaling aside, Shield TV has Google Assistant built into the remote, plays content up to Dolby Vision and Atmos, has two Mimo Wi-Fi antennas or Gigabit Ethernet for fast streaming, and lets you expand its storage via the microSD card slot.
 Gamers can also take advantage of GeForce Now, the game streaming service that lets you access your Steam library of games wirelessly on your television.

 Pros: